benfaerber/zpl-to-png/README.md

 Sadly, there are no simple ways to pay for higher limits.
 You have to contact Labelary directly and negotiate a custom deal to self-host.

-Luckily, there is a Go library that renders ZPL almost perfectly.
-This project provides:
-- A CLI wrapper around the Go ZPL renderer
-- A PHP wrapper around the CLI for easy integration

 ## Benefits

 - **No rate limits** - render as many labels as you need